 On top of that, Dokan frees admins from this duty and keeps it optional for admins to add Product SEO from the backend.

-While in Dokan PRO, Product SEO and Store SEO are a built-in feature, in WC Marketplace this are a premium add on.
+While in Dokan PRO, Product SEO and Store SEO are a built-in feature, in MultivendorX this are a premium add on.
 In WCMp, vendors have to do Store SEO from the backend setting panel.
 Switching back and forth between backend and frontend can become a hassle that takes up time.

 Coupons in Dokan is a built-in feature.
 Vendors can create, manage, and edit coupons, set expiry dates, and a lot more.